What is API Security?

 Prevents Unauthorized Access

-By preventing unauthorized access, application security engineers protect their organization from malicious actors who might attempt to exploit vulnerabilities, steal data, or perform destructive actions that could damage the operations.
+, API keys, and tokens to manage access.
+By stopping unwanted access, application security engineers protect their organization from bad actors who might try to take advantage of weak spots, steal information, or do harmful things that could hurt operations.

 Maintains Service Availability